adamchainz/pelican_novapost/content/django-testing-view-decorators.rst

 How to test view decorators of Django applications?
 Here are some tips.

+In a post before, I recommended to avoid decorating views in place (i.e. not in views.py).
+Once decorators and views are separated, we can `unit test the views <|filename|django-testing-view-decorators.rst>`_.
+That was the topic of the post before.
+This article focuses on testing decorators.

-The examples described in this article are available online at https://gist.github.com/benoitbryon/5156512
+The examples described below are available as a Python file at https://gist.github.com/benoitbryon/5156512